How Families Can Prevent and Plan For Fires During Covid-19

 Staying One Step Ahead

 All of this makes it even more important to remain vigilant and take precautions to make our homes as fire-resistant as possible, and to educate our families and ourselves in the best tactics to take before, during, and after a fire.
-By taking advantage of our suggestions, you’ll find it’s easy to have a detailed plan to stay one step ahead of fire hazards during the pandemic and beyond.
+Build kids’ skills with engaging, age‑appropriate tools like NFPA’s Sparky and Ready.gov/Kids, practice your escape plan twice a year (including one after bedtime), and make “close before you doze” part of your nightly routine (UL FSRI).
+By taking advantage of these evidence‑based suggestions, you’ll have a detailed plan to stay one step ahead of fire hazards during the holidays and beyond.

 Featured image by netrun78 / Getty Images.